Deem: the query & reasoning engine

 let rows: QRows = q.run(&env)?; // compile-once / run-many, re-entrant over envs

-Beyond the single entry query, a Deem program may declare named derived relations with rel blocks — Datalog rules:
+This is where Deem stops being just a query engine.
+Beyond the single entry query, a Deem program declares named derived relations with rel blocks — Datalog rules that infer new facts from existing ones:

 rel path(a: i64, b: i64) {